 I'm a national fellow at New America, an associate professor at Emerson College, and a longtime contributing writer with The New York Times Magazine, where I've authored covers and features about identity, LGBT issues, mental health, relationships, animals, and sports.
 I contribute regularly to The New York Times Book Review and have written for Rolling Stone, Details, Slate, and Out, among others.

 Why we change (or don't) is also a theme of my first book, America Anonymous: Eight Addicts in Search of a Life, in which I wrote about Americans trying to get or stay sober, and about some of my own struggles with addictive behavior.
-My most recent book, Travels With Casey: My Journey Through Our Dog-Crazy Country, is more fun: I drove around the country with my dog for an exploration of contemporary dog culture.
+My most recent book, the New York Times bestselling Travels With Casey: My Journey Through Our Dog-Crazy Country, is about contemporary dog culture.

 Benoit writes with an impressive mix of transparency and compassion...
 He sees deep into the sadness of desperate people, and equally deep into the systems that redeem such sadness.